spectrocloud/librarium/docs/docs-content/user-management/palette-resource-limits.md

 ---
-sidebar_label: "Palette Resource Limits"
+sidebar_label: "Resource Limits"
-title: "Default Palette Resource Limits"
+title: "Default Resource Limits"
 description:
   "Understand the default resource limits for Palette and learn how to set resource limits for your Palette tenant."
 icon: ""